auth0/docs/articles/product-lifecycle/migration/account-linking.md

   - manage-accounts
 ---

-# Migration Guide: Account Linking and ID Tokens
+# Account Linking and ID Tokens Migration Guide

 For some use cases you could use [ID Tokens](/tokens/concepts/id-tokens) to [link and unlink user accounts](/link-accounts).
 This functionality is being deprecated.
 You will have to use <dfn data-key="access-token">Access Tokens</dfn> in all cases.